Paul James Kee

-Paul Kee (born 21 February 1967) is a retired Irish footballer who played in numerous positions, including striker and midfielder.
+Paul Kee (born 21 February 1967) is a Northern Irish former footballer who played in numerous positions, including striker and midfielder.
 He is the former manager of Institute Football Club and current manager of Harland and Wolf Welders.

 Football career

 Kee, who was born in Derry, Northern Ireland, began his professional career with Mansfield Town, signing in the summer of 1983.
 He made his League debut for Mansfield in April 1985 against Chester City.
 He remained with Mansfield for the remainder of the season and was then signed by Brian Clough for Nottingham Forest.

 He left Forest in 1986 and had spells with Southampton and Charlton before returning home, where he signed for Linfield in 1987.
 The spell with Linfield came to an end and he signed for Coleraine, with whom he won the Irish League Cup in 1987, defeating Portadown at The Oval.
 In the summer of 1989, Kee signed with Crusaders in his final season.